Why Choose Us

 A common misconception of the New Drivers Act is that penalty points are doubled in the first two years of driving.
 This is a myth.
 The number of penalty points that you receive will depend on the type and severity of motoring offence that you commit, not the length of time that you’ve been driving.

 However, as a new driver, you are under a probationary period for the first two years.
-During this time, you will automatically have your driving license revoked if you receive six penalty points on your driving license.
-This means that it is easier for a new driver to lose their driving license than a more experienced driver.
+During this time, you will automatically have your driving licence revoked if you receive six penalty points on your driving licence.
+This means that it is easier for a new driver to lose their driving licence than a more experienced driver.

-If you’ve received six points on your driving license within two years of passing your test, your driving license will automatically be revoked.
-This means that you’ll need to reapply for a provisional license and then retake your theory and practical driving tests.
+If you’ve received six points on your driving licence within two years of passing your test, your driving licence will automatically be revoked.
+This means that you’ll need to reapply for a provisional licence and then retake your theory and practical driving tests.

 If you receive a Fixed Penalty Notice in error, you have the chance to appeal the endorsement.
 If you accept the penalty points, you cannot appeal retrospectively so you’ll need to appeal as soon as you receive the Fixed Penalty Notice.

 The best thing to do if you receive a Fixed Penalty Notice in error is to contact a specialist motoring offences solicitor as soon as possible.
 If you wish to challenge the accusation, we can work with you to build a successful defence using our expert knowledge of UK traffic law and vast experience.